SheenaShahangian/CS601_TermProject_Shahangian/README.md

 # Read Me - MET CS 601 Sheena Shahangian

 This iteration of my website contains the HTML for 8 fully designed and styled pages.
 The homepage is the filename "index.html".
 I have placed the stylesheet (styles.css) in the css directory, and all photos and icons within the "multimedia" directory.
+To access the live website (which is hosted on Netlify), please go to: https://vigilant-allen-c8453f.netlify.app/

 JavaScript can be found in the js directory.
 To keep my code organized, I have split out my project into several JavaScript files with intentionally self-explanatory filenames).
 Please note: I have seven pages in the navigation bar, but eight pages total.
 The eighth page is simply a form submission confirmation page, which should never be included in a main navigation, as that wouldn't make sense.
 However, this page does have the navigation bar on it, to encourage users to keep perusing the site after they have submitted their form.